How to audit UX, technical aspects, and SEO before redesigning a website?

 3.1.
 On-page optimization and markup

-Check the title tags, meta descriptions, and Hn structure.
+Check title tags, meta descriptions, and Hn structure.
 Ensure that each page targets a clear intent and that priority keywords appear naturally in key elements.
 Check the implementation of structured data (products, breadcrumbs, etc.).

 3.2.
 Content: quality, consolidation, and silo strategy